kaz399/py_toio_cube/README.md

 **Don't replace** the bluetooth driver to WinUSB.
 [bleak](https://pypi.org/project/bleak/) uses .NET backend on Windows.
-If you had replaced the bluetooth driver to WinUSB already, You have to revert to original driver. ( WinUSB driver is required by [toio.js](https://github.com/toio/toio.js/))
+If you had replaced the bluetooth driver to WinUSB already, You have to revert to original driver.
+(WinUSB is required by [toio.js](https://github.com/toio/toio.js/))

 ## Reference